FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/tutorial_16.md

 ### Analysis content

-This is a steady-state heat conduction analysis wherein a heat source is provided to the cylindric internal surface of the analysis target.
-The analysis control data are presented below.
+Steady-state heat conduction analysis is performed to provide a heat source to the cylindrical inner surface of the object.
+The analysis control data are shown below.

+#### Analysis control data `block.cnt`.

 ```
 #  Control File for FISTR